Heat transfer vs DTG printing comparison for custom apparel

 Heat Transfer vs DTG Printing: Which is Better for Custom Apparel?

-This question comes up constantly, and my honest answer is always the same: it depends on what you are making, how many you are making, and what you want the end result to feel like.
-Neither heat transfer nor DTG is universally superior — they are different tools with different strengths.
+This question comes up constantly, and my honest answer is always the same: it depends on what you're making, how many you're making, and what you want the end result to feel like.
+Neither heat transfer nor DTG is universally superior, they're different tools with different strengths.

-I have seen brands choose the wrong method and either overpay significantly or end up with a product that does not perform as expected.
+I have seen brands choose the wrong method and either overpay significantly or end up with a product that doesn't perform as expected.
 Let me give you a clear, practical comparison so you can make the right call.

 What Is Heat Transfer Printing?